thammit/mail/Documentation/Reference/Events/Index.rst

 ScheduledSendBegunEvent
 =======================
-Adds possibility do something after scheduled sending begun
+Adds possibility to do something after scheduled sending begun

 ScheduledSendFinishedEvent
 ==========================
-Adds possibility do something after scheduled sending finished
+Adds possibility to do something after scheduled sending finished

 Need more?